rbuchberger/objective_elements/README.md

-**This library is very young and untested.
+**This gem is very young and untested.
 Use with caution.**

 # Elements

-This is a small library (nano-framework?) that builds nicely formatted HTML using sane, clean, readable Ruby.
+This is a teeny-tiny gem that builds nicely formatted HTML using sane, clean, readable Ruby.
 I use it for writing jekyll plugins, but you can use it anywhere.
-It's all plain Ruby; it has no dependencies.
+It's ~100 lines of plain Ruby; it has no dependencies.

 Have you ever tried to build HTML with string concatenation and interpolation?
 At first it seems simple, but once you start accounting for all the what-ifs, the indentation, the closing tags, and